 He smirked.
 'Pretty sleek,' he thought, noticing the resemblance to boxing bandages.

-It shifted his thoughts to the battle and Vegeta felt immense pride to have fought Assur and, along with Kakarot, to have ultimately defeated the strongest warrior the universe had ever seen.
+His thoughts drifted to the battle and Vegeta felt immense pride to have fought Assur and, along with his rival and ally, Kakarot, to have ultimately defeated the strongest warrior the universe had ever seen.

 He shook the memory away and curled his fingers tentatively into a fist, testing the state of his hand.

 It had recovered well, given the damage sustained when the saiyan had held off Assur's final Hakai Chiru attack.
 It was hurting and was somewhat stiff, but at least half-way functional and bearable to Vegeta.
 Unlike his left shoulder, which had been lanced through in battle and was now putting him through hell.

 The sickening image of the spike pit, created by Assur in the rocky soil of the battlefield, flashed before Vegeta's eyes.
 He grunted in anger, scorning his own slackness.
 When the monster had used the momentum of Vegeta's missed cross, to throw the saiyan on his back in mid-air and sent him crashing towards earth with a ki-blast of sizzling electricity, that damn pit had not for a second crossed Vegeta's mind.
 He didn't think he was diving straight towards it.
 Maybe he could have stopped the free-fall if he hadn't been so foolish to obliterate the battle terrain.
 Pain erupted and tore his shoulder as a granite spike impaled it.
 He didn't even feel his back hit the ground.
 Nor did he hear the heart-wrenching cry of agony cracking the air.

 He had made an unexcusable mistake for a warrior and it had nearly cost him the outcome of the battle.